Learn Foundational Ethereum Topics with SQL

 Therefore we can understand gas prices as a function of demand for Ethereum block space, given available supply.

-We can see gas prices paid in transaction to the Ethereum Foundation address over the years.
+We can see gas prices paid for all transactions made to the Ethereum Foundation address over the years.
 Here is the query:

 1SELECT2 block_time,3 gas_price / 1e9 AS gas_price_gwei,4 value / 1e18 AS eth_sent5FROM ethereum."transactions"6WHERE "to" = '\xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe'7ORDER BY block_time DESC8